$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Introduction

 A theorem of Bruinier \cite{BrB} extending Borcherds \cite{Bo} allows us to view these regularized theta lifts $\Phi(f_0, \cdot)$ as automorphic Green's functions in the sense of Arakelov theory.
-To be more precise, if the Fourier coefficients $c_{f_0}^+(\mu, m)$ of the holomorphic part $f_0^+$ of $f_0$ are integers, then we define the corresponding divisor on $X_A$,
+To be more precise, if the Fourier coefficients $c_{f_0}^+(\mu, m)$ of the holomorphic part $f_0^+$ of $f_0$ are integers, we define the divisor